sreachtools/SReachTools/docs/_docs/src/helperFunctions/generateMonteCarloSims/index.md

     where U is the decision variable, \mathcal{U} is the input space, T is the time horizon, M is the affine disturbance feedback gain, and D is the affine disturbance feedback bias.
+  * When using SReachLagController, verbosity may be specified in the following
+    way:
+        % Create a controller based on the underapproximation srlcontrol = SReachLagController(sys, ...
+            extra_info_under.bounded_dist_set, ...
+            extra_info_under.stoch_reach_tube);
+        % Generate Monte-Carlo simulations using the srlcontrol and
+        % generateMonteCarloSims
+        timer_mcarlo = tic;
+        [X,U,W] = generateMonteCarloSims(n_mcarlo_sims, sys, ...
+            initial_state, time_horizon, srlcontrol, [], ...
+            lagunder_options.verbose);

   ============================================================================